This Healthier Homemade Hamburger Helper is a delicious one-pot spin off on your favourite childhood meal – it’s got extra veggies, too!

 Ingredients and substitutions

-- Diced tomatoes – freshly diced tomatoes can be used as a substitution
+- Diced tomatoes – freshly diced tomatoes.

 - Dried basil – use dried thyme or Italian seasoning.